Shopify/polaris/.changeset/chilled-otters-sing.md

 '@shopify/polaris': patch
 ---

-- Initialized filters focus based on mode state
+- Updated `Filters` query field to initialize with focus based on `mode` state